robertorcosta/azure-docs.pt-br/articles/active-directory/develop/sso-between-adal-msal-apps-macos-ios.md

 #### <a name="adals-homeaccountid"></a>HomeAccountId da ADAL

-A ADAL 2.7. x retorna o `homeAccountId` no objeto `ADUserInformation` no resultado por essa propriedade:
+A ADAL 2.7. x retorna a `homeAccountId` no objeto `ADUserInformation` no resultado por essa propriedade:

 ```objc
 /*!
 Unique AAD account identifier across tenants based on user's home OID/home tenantId. */